 Crossrides may alternatively be the ‘combined’ type like this one on Kennedy Rd., where bikes travel on either side of the pedestrian crossing as demonstrated.

-Cyclists must note they are never to cross inside the zebra lines on any pedestrian crossing!
+Cyclists must note they are never to cross INSIDE the zebra lines on any pedestrian crossing!
 This is illegal under the Ontario Highway Traffic Act.
 Ride to one side or the other, or bikes can be walked through the intersection.

 Roundabouts

 Roundabouts are becoming more popular in Brampton.
 They slow traffic, and eliminate the need for expensive traffic lights.
 The lane usually narrows, causing the bike lane to merge into ‘sharrows’ (bike symbol with 2 arrows).
 The cyclist takes the middle of the lane since there is no room for a driver to pass.
-Arm signals should be used to indicate direction of exit from the roundabout.
+Arm signals should be used to indicate direction of entrance and exit from the roundabout.

 Cyclists and drivers need to pay attention to who is entering and leaving the roundabout.
 The person in the roundabout has the right of way.
 When two people arrive at the same time, the one on the right has the right of way to enter the roundabout.
 This is the same principle as a 4-way stop intersection.